fortinet-ansible-dev/ansible-galaxy-fortimanager-sphinxdoc/docgen/fmgr_system_interface.rst

 Synopsis
 --------

-- This module is able to configure a FortiManager device by allowing the user to **[add, get, set, update]** the following FortiManager json-rpc urls.
+- This module is able to configure a FortiManager device.
-- `/cli/global/system/interface`
 - Examples include all parameters and values need to be adjusted to data sources before usage.
-- Tested with FortiManager v6.0.0
+- Tested with FortiManager v6.0.0.

 Requirements
 ------------
 The below requirements are needed on the host that executes this module.

-- ansible>=2.10.0
+- ansible>=2.9.0